 When I arrived Neelofar was reading some of my work online and she mentioned the nun chai I shared with Rusty, a senior Gija artist from the north-west of Australia.
-Manzoor was busy preparing the nun chai in the back of their shop while Neelofar and I began to speak about Kashmir and Australia and some of the less obvious points of commonality between these two seemingly disparate places.
+Manzoor was busy preparing the nun chai in the back of their shop while Neelofar and I began to speak about Kashmir and Australia.
+Rusty’s story was the starting point that helped link these two seemingly disparate places.
 As it turned out both Australia and Kashmir exist in states of occupation that are normalised in the everyday.
 Much of their historical experiences remain unwritten.
 And violence is embedded in deep memory.

-We sat in a shop surrounded by the most exquisite shawls, papier mache, clothes and sozni embroidery that Kashmir has on offer while speaking about many of the most horrible and traumatic experiences that Kashmir, as a place and a people, has undergone.
-Middle-aged women from Sydney wandered in and out of the shop admiring the products on display.
+Their well-kept shop surrounded us with the most exquisite shawls, papier mache, and sozni embroidery that Kashmir has on offer.
+But we spoke about many of the most horrific experiences that Kashmir has undergone.
+As our conversation unfolded middle-aged women from northern Sydney wandered in and out of the shop admiring the products on display.
 They must have overheard our conversation in fragments, and I wondered how they pieced together the beauty and the trauma of it all.
 For Neelofar, Manzoor and I, none of this felt out of place.
-In this little shop in Sydney, just as in Kashmir itself, Kashmir’s beauty and its pain cannot be understood in isolation from one another.
+In this little shop in Sydney, just as in Kashmir itself, beauty and pain are never in isolation from one another.
 “Sometimes I think the mountains in Kashmir are crying from the violence,” whispered Neelofar.
 In Australia too, people often say the country has become sad, because colonisation has torn many of the original languages from its being.
 Places, like people, can also hurt.